knolleCC/kotlinSample_commonUnitTest/readme.md

 Temporary fix:
 * Add a test file to the JVM module (checkout *common-test-fails-in-IDE*)
 * Now the *run*-option is available for the JVM test file as well as the common test file

+## Problem 3: common test function and class reported as "missing documentation" in IntelliJ IDEA 2018.1.6

+1. Clone *common-test-missing-doc-warning*
+2. Open project and import gradle main module (auto import whole project)
+3. Open file `SampleTest`: There are 3 inspection warnings
+   * The class is missing documentation
+   * The test-method is missing documentation
+   * The test-method should not contain underscores
+4. Open file `SampleJvmTest`: No inspection warnings at all though similar content